yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 singularity run -B /users/$USER:/home/tutorial/.local -B $PWD  gromacs2021-notebook-puhti.sif

 ```
-Above command will start the server, and it will then print out a web address and a ssh command.
-Execute the ssh command (copy-paste) in another linux terminal on your local machine to form a tunnel between your machine and the compute node.
+Above command will start Jupyter server, and it will then print out a web address and a ssh command.
+Execute the ssh command (copy-paste) in another linux (or powershell) terminal  on your local machine to form a tunnel between your machine and the compute node.

 ### open url in browser on your local machine